 3. What can we do to future-proof the business?

-Future-proofing your business is important for survival, evolution and growth.
-Just as you have a business plan in place, ask your HR person to have a Human Resource plan in place.
+Future-proofing your business is important for survival, evolution and growth - so just as you have a business plan in place, ask your HR team for an HR one.
 This will ensure you have the right people working in the business to execute the business strategy.
-By doing this you'll be able to plan for staff well.
+By doing this you will be able to plan for staff you may need in the future and make better hiring decisions.

 4. Do we need to scale up or scale down?

 How productive is your team in terms of delivering quality work within suitable and sustainable timeframes?
-Are they competent enough to fulfil jobs that require specific knowledge, care or deadlines?
-If your staff are already at full capacity with workload then perhaps it’s time to look at bringing in contractors on an ad-hoc basis.
-Things can certainly swing the other way too though, so be prepared to have to make some tough decisions on reducing the number of staff in-house.
-Your HR person will guide you through that and all the legalities that come with it.
+Are they competent enough to fulfil jobs that require specific knowledge, care or tight deadlines?
+If your staff are already at full capacity with workload then perhaps it’s time to look at bringing in contractors on an adhoc basis.
+Things can certainly swing the other way too though - be prepared to have to make some decisions to reduce the number of staff in-house if there is not the need, or they are not meeting KPIS/delivering on what is required.
+However, your HR person will guide you through that and all the legalities that come with it.

-5. What do our staff say about working here?
+5. What do our staff think about your organisation?